jinhanfromNUS/jinhanfromNUS/README.md

 </picture>

 ## 💫 About Me:
-I'm currently a Year 3 Computer Science in National University of Singapore.
-I am a passionate programmer and possess competent problem solving skills.
-I always come up creative solutions to difficult challenges.
+I'm a Year 3 Computer Science student at the National University of Singapore with a passion for coding and problem-solving.
+I enjoy tackling challenging problems and coming up with creative solutions.

-I am prepared to start my next journey!
+Always eager to learn and explore new technologies, I am excited to embark on my next journey! 🚀

 ## 💻 Tech Stack and Tools:
 <br clear="both">